 - Trim dead branches from trees before storm season hits.
 Branches dropping can damage greenhouses and your crops.

 - Embrace the weather: harness the wind by erecting a small wind turbine that charges up a battery bank.
-Use the stored energy to run heated water into a greenhouse or recharge portable devices
+Use the stored energy to run rainwater barrel pumps, run ventilation fans in a greenhouse or recharge portable devices.

-Warning: during a lightening storm it’s not a good idea to go out into your garden.
+Warning: during a lightning storm it’s not a good idea to go out into your garden.
 Stay indoors until the storm is over.

 - Make sure any sensitive electronics you are using in the garden are protected from lightening strikes.
 Irrigation timers and greenhouse controllers should be kept indoors or a sheltered location where possible.

-- Keep trees trimmed as lightening can knock off dead or half-broken branches and cause damage
+- Keep trees trimmed as lightning can knock off dead or half-broken branches and cause damage

 In some areas you may not be able to rely on weather forecasts to be accurate for more than a day in advan Here on the West Coast of Canada we’re lucky if our weather forecasts are accurate for more than a day in advance.
 Many areas are like that now, especially with some of the challenges of global warming and ever changing climates and weather patterns.

 So how do you know what weather is coming?